Harold Morris Hodge

 In 1972, the Indians asked Hodge to be a player-coach with Portland.
 He continued in the same capacity with the Oklahoma City 89ers in 1973, then concentrated on coaching duties in 1974.
 The next season, while coaching with the San Jose Bees in the Class-A California League, he got into 16 games as a designated hitter, then received his first managerial assignment with the same team the next season.
 His team went 45-95, worst in the league, and he played a final 7 games as a DH.
 He was fired at the end of the season, his time in baseball seemingly over.
 He returned to work on his father's farm in North Carolina.

 Hodge got back in the game in 1981 when Indians General Manager Bob Quinn offered him a new opportunity to manage in the minor leagues, with the Waterloo Indians of the Midwest League, and he jumped on it.
 He managed that team for four seasons, then spent three seasons with the Beloit Brewers in the same league.
 He was named the Midwest League manager of the year in both 1981 and 1983.
 He worked in various capacities in minor league baseball, including a long stretch in the Montreal Expos organization.
 That included a season as coach of the Jacksonville Expos in 1989, 1/2 season as coach of the Indianapolis Indians in 1990, manager of the GCL Expos in 1990.
-He was a coach for Indianapolis again in 1991-1992, Harrisburg Senators in 1993 and a half-season at the helm of the West Palm Beach Expos of the Florida State League, but more importantly a number of seasons as a scout.
+He was a coach for Indianapolis again in 1991-1992, was the Expos' minor league hitting instructor in 1993 and spent a half-season at the helm of the West Palm Beach Expos of the Florida State League in 1995, but more importantly a number of seasons as a scout.
 It was in this capacity that he visited the Dominican Republic in the winter of 1992-93 to attend tryouts of young players organized by the Expos.
 This was the legendary occasion when a young Vladimir Guerrero showed up in jeans, took a few powerful swings, then pulled a groin muscle running to first base, but was signed on the basis that extremely short display of tremendous raw talent.